gooddata/gooddata-ui-sdk/docs/content/en/latest/learn/visualize_data/Filter_visual_components.md

 -  `from` is the relative start time.
 -  `to` is the relative end time.

-> If you use date filters by _weeks_ and compare the data to the [previous period or the same period of the last year](../../add_interactivity/time_over_time/) in those filters, you have to enable the GoodData platform to properly process such week filters.
-To do so, complete the following steps:

-1. Switch the version of the [Extensible Analytics Engine](https://help.gooddata.com/pages/viewpage.action?pageId=86795616) to 3.

-    To do so, set the `xae_version` platform setting to 3 (see [Configure Various Features via Platform Settings](https://help.gooddata.com/pages/viewpage.action?pageId=86796826)).

-2. Migrate the Date datasets in your workspace to the `urn:custom_v2:date` date dimension.

-    To do so, see "Migrate from a Legacy Date Dimension to urn:custom_v2:date" in [Manage Custom Date Dimensions](https://help.gooddata.com/pages/viewpage.action?pageId=86795635).

 ### Relative filter examples

 **Last 7 days \(yesterday and 6 days before\):**